Binbojangles/grc-app/DEPLOYMENT.md

   - Email: admin@example.com
   - Password: Password123!

-### 5. Change Default Credentials
+### 5. Initial Configuration

+After deployment, perform these initial configuration steps:

-After deployment, you should immediately change the default admin password:
+1. Change the default admin password
-1. Log in with the default credentials
+   - Log in with the default credentials
-2. Navigate to the user profile
+   - Navigate to the user profile
-3. Change the password to a strong, unique password
+   - Change the password to a strong, unique password

+2. Create your organization structure
+   - Navigate to the Organizations section
+   - Create the necessary organizations
+   - Assign users to organizations with appropriate roles

+3. Import or create compliance frameworks
+   - Navigate to the Compliance Frameworks section
+   - Import or define your compliance requirements

 ### 6. Production Hardening